-Students aged 16-17 must be back at their homestays by 22.30
+Students aged 16-17 must be back at their homestays by 22:30 and under 16 by 21:30

 Many of our students choose to stay in a homestay, experiencing life in a British home.
 Spending a little time every day with a host - especially during mealtimes - is a great way to practise your English and make the most of your time here.